10 Best Child and Baby Bike Seats

 AGE RANGE: 12 months – 48.5 lbs.

 RACK MOUNTING INFO: Comes with a rack for mounting.
 Different options for standard brakes or disc brakes.
+There is not an option for mounting on the frame of the bike.

 FEATURES: Wrap-around design for extra protection, suspension, soft mesh-layered padding, variable-height footrest, easy on and off